Symptoms of low blood sugar and their severity can vary between people. They can include dizziness, jitteriness, or confusion.

 Immediate treatment follows the 15–15 rule for people without diabetes.

 In severe cases of low blood sugar, a person will need help to get treatment.
-According to the NIDDK, these people will need a glucagon injection.
+According to the

 Steps for injecting glucagon: